 "I simply cannot believe how much bad luck I have had; it is incredible.
 The engine was fine and then suddenly it stopped.
 I just sat there as the mechanics tried everything but could not start the car.
 The problem is very serious.
-I was super disappointed but I walked away and said ‘well you just have to look to the future and still look very positive’ This season has been very disappointing, so the future is definitely in my mind now and I am starting to think about next season".
+I was super disappointed but I walked away and said ‘well you just have to look to the future and stay positive’.
+This season has been very disappointing, so the future is definitely in my mind now and I am starting to think about next season".

-The launch control system did not fail this time.
+The traction control system did not fail this time.
 Instead, a bolt from the gearbox was incorrectly assembled and got caught into the gears.
-Coulthard ended his victory chances after speeding in the pitlane:
+Coulthard ended his victory chances after speeding in the pit lane:

 "I’m not sure whether the penalty came on the way into the pits or on the way out.
 I was very surprised when I got the call.
 It was a shame but I had to face the consequences of my mistake.
-All we can do is wait until the end of the season and see where things are.
-It’s entirely feasible that Schumacher could not finish a few races.
-I need to keep doing the best I can and we will see how things lie after that.
-The World Championship hasn’t been won or lost at Magny Cours; it is as simple as that.
+All we can do is wait until the end of the season and see how things are.
+It’s entirely possible that Schumacher could not finish a few races.
+I need to keep doing the best I can and we will see how things are after that.
+The World Championship hasn’t been won or lost at Magny-Cours; it is as simple as that.
 It is still possible but of course it is going to be difficult".

 There is one paddock rumour that revolves around Jarno Trulli.
 The Italian driver could leave the Jordan team at the end of the season, in order to be Hakkinen’s replacement at McLaren.
 He does not hide his objectives: